CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 [^4]: O'Neil, C. Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy.
 New York, USA: Crown.
 2016

-[^5]: Sánchez de Madariaga, Inés “The mobility of care.
-Introducing new concepts in urban transportation”, in Sánchez de Madariaga, Inés y Marion Roberts (eds.)
-Fair shared cities.
-The impact of gender planning in Europe.
-Ashgate, Aldershot-Nueva York, 2013.
+[^5]: de Madariaga, I.S.
+Mobility of Care: Introducing New Concepts in Urban Transport.
+In: de Madariaga, I.S. & Roberts M., (eds.).
+Fair shared cities: The impact of gender planning in Europe.
+Farnham, UK: Ashgate Publishing, 2013. pp. 33 - 48.

 [^6]: "Care" is not a purpose specified within the data set.
 We categorized a trip as  "Care / errand" if it included *purchases*, *doctor visits*, *escorting another person* and *personal business*.
 See also [Sánchez de Madariaga & Zucchini](https://www.researchgate.net/publication/330905894_Measuring_Mobilities_of_Care_a_Challenge_for_Transport_Agendas_From_One_to_Many_Tracks) on measuring travel associated with care tasks.